qub Protocol Specification

 2.3 SealedQub (Canonical Wire Format)

 Serialised using canonical CBOR (§3).
-Uploaded to Arweave.
+Written to permanent storage.
 This is the on-chain artifact.

 SealedQub {